binaryage/chromex/examples/shadow/readme.md

 work.
 You are writing (and debugging) multiple parallel communicating processes: your background page, your popup, and all the browser pages running your content script.

-Amazingly, the ClojureScript tooling and Figwheel live coding remain very usable in this environment.
+Amazingly, the ClojureScript tooling and shadow-cljs live coding remain very usable in this environment.
 But, you need to be aware of a few things, particularly in regard to compiler warnings:

-Most warnings do not appear in the repls.
-Figwheel intercepts them for display in the browser.
-Warning will appear in the Chrome console and, when possible, as an overlay in the browser window.
-But, the exact behavior depends upon which part of your code has the
+Most warnings will show up as output of the `shadow-cljs watch extension` But, the exact behavior depends upon which part of your code has the error:
-error:

-_Content script_: Warnings and errors will appear in the repl running `lein content`.
+_Content script_: Warnings and errors will appear in the output of the `shadow-cljs watch extension`

 _popup_: Chrome normally closes the popup anytime focus leaves Chrome.
 So, if you are working in your editor, the popup is closed and you will not see any error messages anywhere.
 This can be very frustrating but is easy to fix.
 When you first open the popup, right click on its icon and select `Inspect popup`.
 This opens the Chrome inspector/console and keeps the popup open while the inspector remains open.
-Any errrors will appear in both the console and as the Figwheel overlay in your popup window.
-Also, of course, this gives you niceties of Figwheel live coding.
+Any errrors will appear in both the console and the output of the `shadow-cljs watch extension`.
+Also, of course, this gives you niceties of shadow-cljs live coding.
 Your changes will appear immediately, with no need to close and reopen the popup.

-_background_: The background code is running under Figwheel, so no messages will appear in the repl.
-It also has no visibile window, so no Figwheel overlay can appear.
+_background_: The background code is running under shadow-cljs, messages may appear in the as output of the `shadow-cljs watch extension` command.
+It also has no visibile window.
 You will only see warnings in the Chrome console.
 You can open the inspector/console from `chrome://extensions`.
-Under your extension, click on the `Inspect Views` line.
+Under your extension, click on the `Inspect Views background page` link.

 In summary, effective live debugging requires up to five open windows on your screen:
 - Your editor;
-- The shell running `lein content`, if you are making changes to content script code;
+- The shell running `shadow-cljs watch extension**, if you are making changes to content script code;
 - The web browser, with open popup and/or content page;
 - A Chrome inspector console, watching the background page; and
 - A Chrome inspector console, watching the popup page.